SanderMertens/flecs/docs/FlecsScript.md

 - Conditionals and loops (`if var > 10`, `for i in [0..10]`)
 - Native integration with templates (procedural assets)

-To learn Flecs Script, check out the [Tutorial](FlecsScriptTutorial.md)!

 ## Example

 ```cpp